zenml-io/zenml/examples/kubeflow_pipelines_orchestration/README.md

 Kubeflow has a notion of [multi-tenancy](https://www.kubeflow.org/docs/components/multi-tenancy/overview/) built into its deployment.
-Kubeflow’s multi-user isolation simplifies user operations because each user only views and edited\s the Kubeflow components and model artifacts defined in their configuration.
+Kubeflow’s multi-user isolation simplifies user operations because each user only views and edits the Kubeflow components and model artifacts defined in their configuration.

 Using a multi-tenant deployment of Kubeflow involves a bit more configuration than is shown in this example.